 What's your take on the Bloomberg comments and revelations in these tapes?

-I mean, if he would have said, well, we're putting our our resources where the majority of crime or violence is taking place, et cetera.
+I mean, if he would have said, well, we're putting our resources where the majority of crime or violence is taking place, et cetera.

-You know, but he's saying all cops, all minorities.
+But he's saying all cops, all minorities.

-Uh I I was shocked by these statements, and Bernie Sanders is saying, hey, this has to end.
+And Bernie Sanders is saying, hey, this has to end.

 This presidential bid should be over.